neogeographica/chaintool/docs/configuration.rst

 Configuration
 *************

 Once chaintool is installed, a bit of initial configuration can help you get the best user experience.
-The :command:`chaintool x` command group ("x" for "extended functionality") is used for this setup.
+The ``chaintool x`` command group ("x" for "extended functionality") is used for this setup.

 You can always come back and do this later, if you'd rather first check out the :doc:`User Guide<user-guide>` for an overview and some examples!